Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 2. Perceived functional dissonance of software

 Sometimes people think that software works in a certain way but it doesn't.
 While or after building software, some features might work at some point in time and then break without humans recognizing it.
 The software might stop (or even worse: not stop) in critical, unexpected moments which can cost, depending on the software, a lot of customers, money or even lifes.
-The common approach to solve this problem is called quality assurance and contains testing the software repeatedly.
+The common approach to solve this problem is called quality assurance (QA) and contains testing the software repeatedly.

 The effects of these problems need to be discovered.
 In a waterfall-based approach the feedback cycle closes only after an increment went through specification, implementation and quality assurance, which means, that if any increment went off track, it is discovered at a late point in time.